-As they journey together, Justice Walking participants have an opportunity to leave their comfort zones, live with compassion, and grow in a spirituality of justice.
-Weekly service work and regular community reflection allow Justice Walking participants to engage in reflection thought and action on the issues surrounding human dignity:
+Weekly service work and regular community reflection allow Justice Walking participants to engage in reflective thought and action on the issues surrounding human dignity:

 - How do we understand human dignity issues?
 What do these issues have to do with us?

 - What are the socioeconomic, political and religious factors operating in our awareness and concern for the dignity of all people?

 - How can we advocate for basic human dignity?